 Here are some common diaper rash causes explained in brief:

-- Introducing new foods – The consistency and acidity of baby's poop changes when they start solid food.
+5 ▪ Introducing new foods – The consistency and acidity of baby's poop change when they start solid food.
 Thus, many babies experience a mild rash situation when they transition from breastmilk to semi-solids and solids.

-- Antibiotics – Antibiotics kills bacteria, and when a baby is on any antibiotic medication, it even kills the good bacteria that help fight the yeast & fungal infections.
-Thus, chances of developing a rash even with mild chafing or rubbing are high.
+7 ▪ Antibiotics – Antibiotics kill bacteria, and when a baby is on any antibiotic medication, it even kills the good bacteria that help fight yeast and fungal infections.
+Thus, the chances of developing a rash, even with mild chafing or rubbing, are high.

 How to prevent getting a diaper rash?

-- Give your baby diaper-free time in padded underwear or a dry feel langots at least once a day.
+5 ▪ Give your baby diaper-free time in padded underwear or a dry feel langot at least once a day.

 How To Treat a Diaper Rash?